losizm/scamper/README.md

 ### Challenges and Credentials

-When working with authentication, you present a `Challenge` in the response and `Credentials` in the request.
+When working with authentication, a `Challenge` is presented in the response, and `Credentials` in the request.
 Each of these has an assigned scheme, which is associated with either a token or a set of parameters.

 ```scala